microsoft/pxt-calliope/docs/device/data-analysis/led-plotting.md

 ## Plot range

-A number of LEDs will light up to show how much the value is related to the _high_ number in the second arguement.
+A number of LEDs will light up to show how much the value is related to the _high_ number in the second argument.
 The high number sets the _range_ of values to show.
 If the high number is set to `16` and you want to plot the value of `8`, then that value is half of the range.

 ```block
 led.plotBarGraph(8, 16)